TucksonDev/genesis-file-generator/README.md

 # Genesis.json generator

-This repository contains a script to generate a genesis.json file and obtain the block hash and send root hash necessary to create an Arbitrum chain with a set of predeployed contracts at genesis.
+This repository contains a script to generate a genesis.json file and obtain the block hash and sendRoot hash necessary to create an Arbitrum chain with a set of pre-deployed contracts at genesis.

 ## How to use this repository